-(Editor’s note: This is a guest post written by Tyler Dahl, a fountain pen restorer with extensive knowledge of these classic writing instruments.
+(Editor’s note: This post was written by Tyler Dahl, a fountain pen restorer with extensive knowledge of these classic writing instruments.
 It was originally written as a 3 part series but has been edited into a single post for your convenience.)

 Hello to all of you who are reading this article!
-My goal here today is to help you in picking out your first fountain pen!
+My goal here today with The First Time Buyers Guide to Fountain pens is to help you in picking out your first fountain pen!
 It’s a difficult decision, and selecting the right one can be difficult.
 There are so many options, and with all the great articles and reviews out there, it can be mind-boggling to a beginner.

 As with all my reviews and articles, I’m going to provide you with a little list of what we’ll be covering here.
 By breaking this down into categories, you should have an easier time not getting lost during reading, and scanning through if you bookmark it for reference.